apache/cloudstack-documentation/source/adminguide/accounts.rst

 and gets user info such as first name, last name, email and username.

 Starting with CloudStack 4.11, an LDAP connection per domain can be defined.
-In this domain autosync per account can be confirgured, keeping the users in the domain up to date with their group membership in LDAP.
+In this domain autosync per account can be configured, keeping the users in the domain up to date with their group membership in LDAP.
 ..
 Note:: A caveat with this is that ApacheDS does not yet support the virtual 'memberOf' attribute needed to check if a user moved to another account.
-MicrosoftAD and openldap as well as openDJ do support this.
+Microsoft AD and OpenLDAP as well as OpenDJ do support this.
 It is a planned feature for ApacheDS that can be tracked in https://issues.apache.org/jira/browse/DIRSERVER-1844.

 There are now three ways to link LDAP users to cloudstack users.
-These three ways where developed as estensions to each other.
+These three ways where developed as extensions on top of each other.

 #. manual import.
-A user is explicitely mapped to a daomain/account
+A user is explicitely mapped to a domain/account
    and created as a user in that account

      To authenticate, username and password entered by the user are